nh-server/switch-guide/docs/extras/theming.md

 ## Compatible theme files

-!!! tip "For 4.x and 5.x the following files are avalable to be themed via NXThemes:"
+!!! tip "For 4.x and 5.x the following files are available to be themed via NXThemes:"
 	- Residentmenu.szs, The home menu of the switch.
 (This will also theme settings, news and all apps on 5.x)
 	- Entrance.szs, The lockscreen of the switch.

-!!! tip "For 6.x the following files are avalable to be themed via NXThemes:"
+!!! tip "For 6.x the following files are available to be themed via NXThemes:"
 	- Residentmenu.szs, The home menu of the switch.
 	- Entrance.szs, The lockscreen of the switch.
 	- Notification.szs, The news section of the switch.